kleros/t2cr-badges-example/README.md

 With the token addresses, we can query the token² curated list contract to get token id submissions currently on the list.
 To do that, we use the `queryTokens` method.

 #### queryTokens() Parameters
 1. `_cursor` - string/tokenID - This is the token ID from which to start or end our query.
-Passing the `0x0000000000000000000000000000000000000000000000000000000000000000` ID means the query will start from either the end or the start of the list, depending on the `oldestFirst` parameter.
+Passing the empty ID (`0x0000000000000000000000000000000000000000000000000000000000000000`) ID means the query will start from either the end or the start of the list, depending on the `oldestFirst` parameter.
 2. `_count` - number - This is the number of items that will be returned.
-Since the contract always returns fixed numbers, any unused slots will be returned as with the `0x0000000000000000000000000000000000000000000000000000000000000000` address.
+Since the contract returns fixed numbers, any unused slots will be returned as with the empty (`0x0000000000000000000000000000000000000000000000000000000000000000`) ID.
-3. `_filter` - Array - Array of bool to use as filter to use to query the tokens.
-Each position meaning is described below:
+3. `_filter` - Array - Boolean array to use as filter when quering the tokens.
-  - 0. Do not include absent tokens.
-  - 1. Include registered tokens.
-  - 2. Do not include tokens with registration requests.
-  - 3. Include tokens with clearing requests.
-  - 4. Do not include tokens with challenged registration requests.
-  - 5. Include tokens with challenged clearing requests.
-  - 6. Include token if caller is the author of a pending request.
-  - 7. Include token if caller is the challenger of a pending request.
-4. `_oldestFirst` - bool - Whether to return the oldest submissions first.
+4. `_oldestFirst` - bool - The sort order of the returned values.
 5. `_address` - The address of the token for which to query token IDs.
 If set to `0x0000000000000000000000000000000000000000000000000000000000000000`, queries the whole token² curated list.

 #### queryTokens() Return
 ```
 `Object`:
   `values`: - Array - The token IDs of token submissions.
-  `hasMore` - bool - Whether there are more items after the last or first returned item.
+  `hasMore` - bool - Whether there are more items after or before the last returned item.
 ```

 #### Example: